 If the port isn’t listening, ensure the service is running with systemctl status qbittorrent-nox@$(whoami).

-- qBittorrent Official Website: Official qBittorrent website for features, downloads, and news.
+- qBittorrent Official Website: Features, downloads, and project news.

 - qBittorrent GitHub Repository: Source code, issue tracker, and development discussions.